-Syntax Element Description EJECT With Report Specification - Online an d Batch Modes: ON/OFF (rep) EJECT OFF (rep) Causes no page advance (except as specified with Syntax 2 of the EJECT statement) for the specified report to be executed.
+Syntax Element Description EJECT With Report Specification - Online and Batch Modes: ON/OFF (rep) EJECT OFF (rep) Causes no page advance (except as specified with Syntax 2 of the EJECT statement) for the specified report to be executed.
 EJECT ON (rep) Causes page advances for the specified report to be executed.
-EJECT ON/OFF Without Report Specification - Batch Mode only: 0N/0FF may be used in batch mode to control page ated during the execution of a program.
+EJECT ON/OFF Without Report Specification - Batch Mode only: 1 ON/OFF may be used in batch mode to control page ated during the execution of a program.

 Syntax Element Description EJECT ON Causes Natural to generate a page eject between the source program listing, the output report and the message EXECUTION COMPLETED .
 This is the default setting.
 EJECT OFF Causes Natural to suppress page breaks between the above output.
-EJECT OFF remains in effect until revoked with a subsequent EJECT ON statement. (rep) Report Specification: The notation $(rep)$ may be used to spestatement is applicable. ecify the identification of the report for which the EJECT me which has been assigned using the DEFINE PRINTER If $(rep)$ is not specified, the EJECT statement will be applicable to the first report For information on how to control the format of an output report created with Natural, see Rep Format and Control in the Programming Guide .
+EJECT OFF remains in effect until revoked with a subsequent EJECT ON statement. (rep) Report Specification: The notation $(rep)$ may be used to specify the identification of the report for which the statement is applicable.
+A value in the range 0 - 31 or a logical name which has been assigned using the DEFINE statement may be specified.
+If ( rep) is not specified, the EJECT statement will be applicable to the first report ( For information on how to control the format of an output report created with Natura Format and Control in the Programming Guide.